SharpenYourSword/free-law-machine/README.md

     laptops come this way.

 1. Download .zip from https://www.courtlistener.com/tools/free-law-machine/
-   You can ensure your download worked by checking the value of the sha1 sum in sha1.txt.
+   You can ensure your download worked by checking the value of the sha2 sum in sha2.txt.
-2. On Linux we have run into problems with kernels other than 3.5.
-If you encounter stability issues, you may want to investigate compiling the 3.5.0 kernel from http://www.kernel.org/pub/linux/kernel/v3.x/linux-3.5.tar.xz on your host machine.
+2. On Linux we have run into problems with kernels older than 3.5.
+If you encounter stability issues, you may want to investigate compiling the > 3.5.0 kernel from http://www.kernel.org/pub/linux/kernel/v3.x/linux-3.5.tar.xz on your host machine.
 3. Unzip our .zip file